acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_pull.md

   -a, --annotation strings   Annotations to check for during verification -h, --help                 help for pull
-  -k, --key string           Key to use for verifying (default "./cosign.pub") -v, --verify               Verify the image signature BEFORE pulling and only pull on success
+  -k, --key string           Key to use for verifying (default "./cosign.pub")
+      --no-verify-name       Do not verify the image name in the signature -v, --verify               Verify the image signature BEFORE pulling and only pull on success
 ```